The past is on trial. The verdict could tear them apart — or set them free.

 Producer - American Theatre of London

-Anyone attending this show under the age of 18 should do so with a parent or guardian.
+Anyone under 18 should attend with a parent or guardian.

 If any of the themes in this production bring up difficult feelings for you, NAPAC (the National Association for People Abused in Childhood) offers free and confidential support for adult survivors of abuse.
 You can call their support line on 0808 801 0331 or visit www.napac.org.uk